MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/storage/fail-to-mount-azure-disk-volume.md

 ### Solution 3: Use Azure File

-[Azure File](/azure/storage/files/storage-files-introduction) is mounted by using SMB throughout network, so it's not associated with availability zones.
+[Azure Files](/azure/storage/files/storage-files-introduction) is mounted by using NFS or SMB throughout network and it's not associated with availability zones.

 For more information, see the following articles: